livey/machine-learning-checklist/deep-learning-QA.md

     * range (finite range --> stable training, infinite range --> small learning rate)
     * continuously differentiable
   * linear, sigmoid (nice interpretation while vanishing gradient), relu (large gradient), leaky-relu (has gradient when it is less than 0), selu (self normalized), tanh (value [-1,1], gradien is better than sigmoid), soft-plus ( log(e^x+1) ), soft-max (probability interpretation and used in cross entropy loss)
+  * sigmoid
+    * nice interperation
+    * gradient vanishing
+    * not symmetric to origin
+  * tanh
+    * symmetric
+    * gradient vanishing
   * cos (solving differential equations)
+  * relu
+    * lead to sparse neurons, reduce redundant features while keep informative feature. speed up training and make model more expressive.
+    * non-linear, simple (forward and backward)
+    * gradient is large (fast convergence)
+    * dead zone when < 0
+  * leaky Relu
+    * gradient not vanishing
   * soft-max
+    * nice probability interpretation
     * v.s. hard max
       * soft-max can easily achieve one-hot shape (due to the exponential transform) even that feature are not so different
       * smooth approximation to one-hot coding
+      * gradient information always exits, can guide the optimizer where to learn.
+      * know where to increase and where to reduce
-      * as a result of previous item, training is much more efficient
+      * as a result of previous items, training is much more efficient
     * not good for super huge amount of classes
       * [improve](https://zhuanlan.zhihu.com/p/35027284) [2](https://blog.csdn.net/u013841196/article/details/89874937)
       * inner class variation is larger than inter class variation, so learning will not be efficient